pietro221/TNANP-Project-2025/README.md

 ## Expected Results

 The simulation should return energy values close to ND/2 when alpha is optimized to approximately 1.
-If discrepancies are found, it is recommended to check the implementation of the physical formulas and numerical stability The simulation should return energy values close to ND/2 when alpha is optimized to approximately 1.
 If discrepancies are found, it is recommended to check the implementation of the physical formulas and numerical stability.